michaelpnash/vi-for-scala/README.md

 Installation
 ------------
 Install Exuberant Ctags for your OS.
-For OSX, I use: bew install ctags-exuberant
+For OSX, I use: brew install ctags-exuberant

 Copy the ctags-proj.sh script to somewhere on your PATH, like /usr/bin